-Despite the marriage between the Emperor and Empress of France being far from mythic in historic reality, the relationship between Napoleon and Josephine must still be seen as a critically important force which significantly influenced one of history’s greatest military geniuses.
+Although the marriage between the Emperor and Empress of France was far from ideal, in historic reality the relationship between Napoleon and Josephine must still be seen as a critically important force which significantly influenced one of history’s greatest military geniuses.

-For despite terminating ties with his former wife, the last word uttered on his death bed by this most notorious of world leaders was “Josephine”.
+For despite ending all ties with his former wife, the last word uttered on his deathbed by the general who tried to rule the world was “Josephine”.

 And for all of you all-controlling Leos out there, should you start behaving more like a little dictator rather than a romantic partner, keep this simple rule of autocratic thumb in mind :

 *Brad Kronen has written a series of 12 astrological dating guides tailor made for each sign of the Zodiac entitled “Love in the Stars”.
 In honor of the sign the general with the word “Leo” in his name was born beneath, the Leo edition of “Love in the Stars”is listed below and can be purchased at amazon.com.
 Just click on the link below to see an entire listing of Brad’s published work: